tomtom-international/openlr-dereferencer-python/docs/source/Decoding.md

 ![Figure 5](_static/Example_map_sorted_candidates.svg)

 ### Routing between the candidates
-For each consecutive LRP the decoder searches for a route between the best candidate roads, like described above.
+For each consecutive LRP the decoder searches for a route between the best candidate points, like described above.
 In certain circumstances, the route may not be found or may not have the right length.
 In this case, we try to use the next best candidates.

 ![Figure 6](_static/Example_map_secondbest.svg)